 Everyone knows that Buenos Aires is one of the most famous cities in Latin America, but do they know why?
 Well, I am about to tell you why- there is ALWAYS something to do in Buenos Aires, sometimes more than you can handle.
 After seeing all that this exciting city has to offer, I decided to create my perfect week in Buenos Aires, just to prove that if you finally take the leap and come to Argentina, you will not be disappointed.

 Lunes: Monday being my first day in the city, I would want to go to the heart of it all, Plaza de Mayo.
-Here you will find many beautiful and important governmental buildings surrounding the main plaza of Buenos Aires, and of course the most important, Casa Rosada.
+Here you will find many beautiful and important government buildings surrounding the main plaza of Buenos Aires, and of course the most important, Casa Rosada.
 Not only do these buildings show incredible architecture but they also hold many intriguing historical facts that will leave you in awe.
 After taking the Casa Rosada tour and gazing at all of the beautiful statues that inhabit this beautiful area, the next stop is the oldest cafe in Buenos Aires.
 Cafe Tortoni is a beautiful cafe where you can sit and enjoy a meal, a beverage or perhaps just a coffee while drinking in the historic Argentina art and culture, it is a must for sure.
-After a while there, ending the day with a little bar hopping to some of the oldest and most interesting bars in Buenos Aires would be perfect.
+After a while, there, ending the day with a little bar hopping to some of the oldest and most interesting bars in Buenos Aires would be perfect.

 Martes: The next day, I would make my way over to the next most iconic place of Buenos Aires, the obelisk.
 On the journey there, I would make sure to stroll down one of the main streets, Santa Fe and look at all of the stores sporting the latest Buenos Aires fashion.